A Place for Mom

 2. Evaluate home care agencies

-It’s helpful to speak with a number of home care agencies to learn more about the services they offer, their company culture, and their caregivers.
-Home care agencies should be willing to tailor their services to your loved ones care needs.
-The following tips will help you evaluate home care agencies:
+You may find it helpful to speak with a number of home care agencies to learn more about the services they offer, their company culture, and their caregivers.
+Home care agencies should be willing to tailor their services to your loved one’s care needs.

 • Call home care agencies.
-Calling a home care agency can be very revealing, explains Lori Eberly, a consultant for A Place for Mom and a former owner-operator of a multi-unit home care franchise.
+Calling a home care agency can be very revealing, explains Lori Eberly, a consultant for A Place for Mom and a former owner-operator of a home care franchise.
+If a home care agency is difficult to reach as a prospective client, you may question how challenging it will be to maintain regular communication with them as a client.

 • Prepare a list of questions.
-When you meet with a potential home care provider bring questions to help guide your conversation.
+When you meet with a potential home care provider, bring questions to help guide your conversation.
 If possible, include your loved one and encourage them to ask their own questions.

 • Was the staff genuine and thoughtful?